oracle/terraform-kubernetes-installer/docs/usage.md

 python ./scripts/create_env.py my-sandbox --unmanaged
 ```

-A number of parameters must be provided to this script, such as OCI tenancy/compartment/user details,
+A number of parameters must be provided to this script, such as OCI tenancy/compartment/user details.
-and the admin Sauron credentials to be created for the new environment.
 See the script `--help` for usage.
 If not specified on the command line, the script will prompt for all required parameters.

-Additionally, a preferences file (default: `~/.sauron/config`) can be used to specify parameters.
+Additionally, a preferences file (default: `~/.k8s/config`) can be used to specify parameters.

 ```
-python ./scripts/create_env.py my-sandbox --unmanaged --prefs /tmp/.sauron/config
+python ./scripts/create_env.py my-sandbox --unmanaged --prefs /tmp/.k8s/config
 ```

 Here is a sample of the preferences file:

 ```
-[SAURON]
+[K8S]
 user_ocid=ocid1.user.oc1..aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 fingerprint=aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa:aa
 private_key_file=/tmp/odx-sre-api_key.pem
-admin_user=myadminuser
-admin_password=mystrongadminpassword
-external_domain=sandbox.oracledx.com
-self_signed_certs=True
 tenancy_ocid=ocid1.tenancy.oc1..aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 compartment_ocid=ocid1.compartment.oc1..aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 region=us-ashburn-1